Students will be able to sort and categorize objects based on their characteristics.

 - Explain to students that sorting will help them put information together in their minds to make sense of it.

 - Show the students how you separated all the fruit and left the vegetable to the side.
-Ask the students why you did not include the other object.
+Ask the students why they did not include the other object.

 - Conduct another showing of the fruit, but change out the vegetable to a shoe.